mattneub/appscript/py-appscript/trunk/README.txt

 - The appscript API has undergone several changes, including the following:

-	- the filter reference form syntax has changed (you will need to update your scripts accordingly)
+	- the filter reference form syntax has changed from ref.filter(test) to ref[test].
+You will need to update your scripts accordingly when upgrading from appscript 0.16.2 or earlier.

+	- 'filter' is no longer a reserved word so application-defined 'filter' keywords no longer have an underscore appended (e.g. Photoshop's 'filter' command is no longer written as 'filter_').
+You will need to update your scripts accordingly when upgrading from appscript 0.16.2 or earlier.

 	- 'app' is no longer a class (only an issue if subclassing it/using it for typechecking purposes)